 For some strange strange reason, Germans often take two small mattresses (about a twin size) and shove them up to one another.
 For all your cuddlers out there, this creates the most awkward and uncomfortable crevice between you and your lover!
 On these styles of beds, you’ll each also get your own giant down duvet as well.
 Now, THIS has its perks for those of us with partners who are sheethogs!

 And then come the pillows.
 To be honest, I’m not even sure why Germans bother with them.
 You’ll get one (sometimes 2) giant, square pillows.
 Sounds luxurious, right?
 Wrong.
 They are absurdly flat and even when piled on top of one another, you’ll wake up halfway through the night wondering how the heck TWO pillows can now be flat.
 It’s a German mystery.

 Accommodations When Traveling With A Family

-If you are traveling with a family, it can sometimes be hard to find a 2 bed room at a hotel (like the 2 queens that are common in the US).
+If you are traveling with a family in Germany, it can sometimes be hard to find a 2 bed room at a hotel (like the 2 queens that are common in the US).
 This makes it pretty difficult depending on the age of your kids because this sometimes means needing to get two rooms instead of just one (which can also add up quickly financially).
 If you want your best chances at a room with two beds, look into Familial Hotels, Chain hotels (like Radison, Hilton, etc) or AirBnBs.